 - Montana applicants must certify as Montana residents through the Montana Professional Student Exchange Program (PSEP).
 Click on "Veterinary" under the blue "Application Materials" section on the left.
 Please follow the residency certification instructions and contact the WSU College of Veterinary Medicine Office of Admissions at email@example.com to keep us up-to-date on your progress as you complete the residency certification process.

 - Interview offers will be sent out early November.
 Interviews for the Regional Program are tentatively scheduled for mid-November and admissions offers will be made shortly thereafter.
 After the available positions in the Regional Program are filled, offers may be made to those Montana applicants who have received WICHE financial support.

 WICHE residents (Arizona, Hawaii, Montana, Nevada, New Mexico, North Dakota, Wyoming)

 - The WSU College of Veterinary Medicine is a participant and receiving school in the Western Interstate Commission on Higher Education (WICHE) exchange program.
 The WICHE exchange program helps students in the above listed western states enroll in select, out-of-state professional programs not offered in their home states, as well as providing financial support for that professional program.

-- Under the terms of the WICHE Compact, a certified student admitted from a WICHE state is sponsored by the student’s home state and pays resident tuition and fees only.
+- Under the terms of the WICHE Compact, a select number of certified applicants from WICHE states may be sponsored by their home states and pay resident tuition and fees.

 - WICHE certified applicants selected to receive WICHE sponsored support from their state attend the four-year program at the Pullman campus.

-- Applicants from WICHE states that are not selected to receive WICHE sponsored support (as well as those applicants who do not receive certification through their state) will be asked on the WSU Supplemental Application if they would like to be considered in the nonresident applicant pool.
+- Applicants from WICHE states that are not selected to receive WICHE sponsored support (as well as those applicants who do not receive certification through their state) will be considered in the nonresident applicant pool.